The Registrar’s Office is available Monday through Friday, 8:30 a.m. - 4:30 p.m. Students may register using one of two convenient methods:

 Students may not take more than one independent study.

-During the fall and spring terms, degree-seeking graduate students at the Carey Business School may register for courses in another school at Johns Hopkins by submitting a Carey Business School registration form.
+During the fall and spring terms, degree-seeking graduate students at the Carey Business School may register for courses in another school at Johns Hopkins by submitting a request using the SEAM's online form.
 Students admitted to full-time programs may enroll in courses at other divisions without additional tuition charges during fall and spring semesters, but will be responsible for any additional fees.
 Students admitted to part-time programs pay the per-credit tuition rate of the school offering the course and any additional fees required.

-Conversely, students from other divisions in the university (except the Schools of Arts and Sciences, and Engineering) may request to enroll in courses offered by the Carey Business School by submitting their registration request to their registrar for processing.
-Students in full-time Arts and Sciences and Engineering programs should use the Interdivisional Registration Form, available from the Homewood Registrar’s Office, which requires permission of their academic advisor and the appropriate school program director or advisor.
+Students from other divisions in the university may request to enroll in courses offered by the Carey Business School by submitting their registration request via the SEAM's online form, including any necessary permission from their academic advisor or the appropriate school program director or advisor.
 Courses must be taken for a grade.
 Carey Business School students have priority in registering for Carey Business School courses.
-Students from other JHU divisions who request to take Carey courses will have their enrollments processed at least 2 weeks prior to the start of the semester.
+Students from other JHU divisions who request to take Carey courses will have their enrollments processed at least 2 weeks prior to the start of the session.
 All interdivisional students must abide by these policies, procedures, and deadlines.
 All published prerequisites for the course must be met prior to enrollment.

 Undergraduate students from other divisions in the university are not allowed to enroll in graduate-level courses at the Carey Business School.